-When using the measuring device in hazardous areas, installation must comply with the corresponding national standards and regulations and the Safety Instructions (XAs) or Installation or Control Drawings (ZDs).
+When using the measuring device in hazardous areas, installation must comply with the applicable national standards and regulations and the Safety Instructions (XAs) or the Installation or Control Drawings (ZDs).

-- The supply voltage must match the supply voltage on the nameplate. ( $\rightarrow$ See also Page 6 ff, section 2.1.1 and 2.1.2.) - Switch off supply voltage before you connect the device. - The cable must end in a dry room or in a proper terminal box.
-The terminal box with GORE-TEX® filter, IP 66/IP 67 from Endress+Hauser is suitable for outdoor installation. - Connect device acc. to the following figures.
-A polarity protection is integrated in the Waterpilot FMX167 and the temperature transmitter TMT181.
-Changing the polarities will not destroy the devices.
+- The supply voltage must match the supply voltage on the nameplate. $\rightarrow \triangleq 6$, Chap.
+2.1.1 and Chap.
+2.1.2) - Switch off the supply voltage before connecting the device. - The cable must end in a dry room or a suitable terminal box.
+The IP66/IP67 terminal box with a GORE-TEX® from Endress+Hauser is suitable for outdoor installation (see also $\rightarrow \blacksquare 11$, Chap.
+3.3.3 "Mounting the terminal box"). - Connect the device in accordance with the following diagrams.
+Reverse polarity protection is integrated in both the Waterpilot FMX167 and TMT181 temperature head transmitter.
+Changing the polarities will not result in the destruction of the devices. - A suitable circuit breaker should be provided for the device in accordance with IEC/EN 61010.